Before going to theatre for an operation, there are a number of things that need to be addressed:

 - Alcohol use

-Consider pregnancy in women of childbearing age, they may require a pregnancy test.
+Pregnancy needs to be considered in women of childbearing age.
 Consider asking about a family history of sickle cell disease.
 A general examination is performed to look for cardiovascular and respiratory disease.

 The American Society of Anesthesiologists (ASA) grading system classifies the physical status of the patient for anaesthesia.
-Patients are given a grade on their anaesthetics.
-The grades are:
+Patients are given a grade to describe their current fitness prior to undergoing anaesthesia/surgery:

 - ASA II – mild systemic disease